-By processing over 25,000km2 from the Collahuasi mine area to the Escondida mine area we identified our Sun Project.
+By processing over 25,000km2 from Collahuasi to Esconida we idenfitied our Sun Project Area.

 ASTER (Advanced Spaceborne Thermal Emission and Reflectance Radiometer) is an imaging instrument onboard Terra – the first Earth Observing System (EOS) satellite.
 Terra was launched on December 18, 1999 from the Vandenberg Air Force Base in California and flies in a sun-synchronous polar orbit, crossing the equator in the morning at 10:30 am.
 ASTER is one of five state-of-the-art instrument sensor systems onboard Terra with a unique combination of wide spectral coverage and medium spatial resolution in the visible, near-infrared through shortwave infrared to the thermal infrared regions.
 ASTER data contributes to a wide array of global change-related applications including vegetation and ecosystem dynamics, hazard monitoring, geology and soils, land surface climatology, hydrology and land cover change.